mgroth0/dnn/README.md

 Edit [cfg.yml]() to save configuration options.
 Feel free to push these.

-If there is anything hardcoded that you'd like to be configurable, please submit an issue.'
+If there is anything hardcoded that you'd like to be configurable, please submit an issue.

 Development
 -

-- use `conda list -e > requirements.txt; sed -i '' '/pypi/d' requirements.txt` to store dependencies
+- use `conda list -e > requirements.txt; sed -i '' '/pypi/d' requirements.txt` to store dependencies.
+- There are also a couple of pip dependencies manually written in reqs_pip.txt, since these cannot be found through conda

 Credits
 -

-Darius,Xavier,nn arch writers, Pawan
+- Darius, Xavier, Pawan
+- heuritech, raghakot, joel